Natural Cosmetic Ingredient Supplier | Ethically Sourced

 Production process

-The first step involves harvesting ripe sacha inchi fruits from the sacha inchi plants.
-The fruits are typically harvested when they have turned a dark brown or black color and have naturally split open, revealing the seeds inside.
+The first step involves harvesting rip nuts from the sacha inchi plants.
+The nuts are typically harvested when they have turned a dark brown or black color and have naturally split open, revealing the seeds inside.

 Harvesting